 For those of you who are not familiar with Ayurveda: it is one of the world’s oldest healing systems.
 It was developed thousands of years ago in India and is based on the belief that health and wellness depend on a good balance between the mind, body, and spirit.

-I decided to head to beautiful Sri Lanka for a 2 week retreat at Barberyn Beach Ayurveda Resort and I dragged along one of my best friends for the ride.
-She almost killed me while we were there, but thanked me after we were able to complete the 14 day cleanse, because we literally felt like we were born again!
+I decided to head to beautiful Sri Lanka for a 2-week retreat at Barberyn Beach Ayurveda Resort and I dragged along one of my best friends for the ride.
+She almost killed me while we were there, but thanked me after we were able to complete the 14-day cleanse because we literally felt like we were born again!

 We thought that our detox would begin the following day after traveling for so long, but as soon as we checked in, we were told that we can start immediately!
 As a first step, we went for our appointment with our Ayurveda doctor, who asked us loads of questions to get to know our concerns better and all the things we wanted to treat while we were there.
 After the 30 minute session, she gave me a sheet with my customized treatment including which foods I can and cannot eat and the treatments that I will need during my stay.
 Afterwards, she gave me a bunch of natural powders, which I had to mix in warm water and drink several times a day.
 I thought to myself “How bad can they taste?” but we’ll come to that later!
-She then pointed me to the direction of the massage room and said that I can start my treatments.
+She then pointed me in the direction of the massage room and said that I can start my treatments.

 I was asked to remove all my clothing and wrap myself with a large green cloth, which is the only thing you are allowed to wear in the whole treatment area.
 I walked into the massage room and was greeted by two of the sweetest ladies.
 I could see that they were cooking something in a large pot and I lay down on the table to start my massage.
 They began by beating my whole body with the natural herbs they were cooking in the pot, which was then followed by an amazing massage.
 I already felt like I was in heaven!